Roverp1/numerical_methods.ts/README.md

 The user enters a set of points and selects the degree of the polynomial.
 The app uses the Least Squares Method to compute the best-fitting polynomial.
 It shows the generated formula and plots both the curve and the original data points.

+### Functional Programming

+While implementing numerical methods I've tried making code as most functional as possible without sacrificing to much readability by trying to get rid of mutability.
+All of the following examples come from `src/shared/lib/least_squares_approximation.ts` - implementation of least squares algorithm and `src/shared/lib/lagrange_interpolation.ts` - implementation of Lagrange interpolation.

+#### FP Examples

 ## Summary and Conclusions

 The application successfully demonstrates how selected numerical methods work in practice.
 It allows users to input custom data, view step-by-step calculations, and observe the output both in text and graph form.